-The key application materials are transcripts of coursework; test scores from the GRE General Test (foreign applicants may substitute a TOEFL for the GRE); a statement of purpose, no longer than two double-spaced pages; a substantive sample of scholarly work, preferably a research paper that demonstrates archival research and proficiency in relevant languages; and three letters of recommendation.
+The key application materials are transcripts of coursework; test scores from the GRE General Test (foreign applicants may substitute a TOEFL for the GRE); a statement of purpose, no longer than 500 words; a substantive sample of scholarly work, preferably a research paper that demonstrates archival research and proficiency in relevant languages; and three letters of recommendation.

 Visit the Graduate School Catalogue for additional information on applying to the History Department.
 Send your application and all supporting materials to the Graduate School, preferably electronically.
 Do not send any materials directly to the History Department.